Machado hitless, Tatis 2 hits in debut as Padres beat Giants

-SAN DIEGO — Manny Machado went hitless in his first game with the San Diego Padres and Fernando Tatis Jr. singled twice in his big league debut, a 2-0 opening win over the San Francisco Giants on Thursday.
+SAN DIEGO — Manny Machado wasn’t bothered a bit that he went hitless in his first game with the San Diego Padres.

+The $300 million slugger got a standing ovation as he walked to the plate for the first time with his new team at sold-out Petco Park.
+The crowd booed when he took a called strike from Madison Bumgarner, and then cheered again even after he struck out on three pitches.

-Wil Myers homered off Madison Bumgarner in the start of a new era for the Padres, who popped above .500 for the first time since June 8, 2015.
+The Padres went on to a 2-0 opening win against the San Francisco Giants on Thursday, ushering in a new era in a city desperate for a winner.
+Fernando Tatis Jr. singled twice in his big league debut and Wil Myers homered for the Padres, who popped above .500 for the first time since June 8, 2015.

+“Awesome.
+Can’t be any better,” said Machado, who contributed two nice defensive plays at third base.
+“Coming out with the W, beating a good pitcher, couldn’t start off the season any better.”

-The Padres signaled their intentions to move beyond the rebuilding stage when they signed Machado to a $300 million, 10-year contract early in spring training.
-They then promoted Tatis Jr., whose father played in the big leagues for parts of 11 seasons, giving fans some hope after years of futility.
-San Diego hasn’t had a winning season since 2010.
+The Padres signaled their intentions to move beyond the rebuilding stage when they signed Machado to a 10-year contract early in spring training.
+They then promoted the 20-year-old Tatis, baseball’s top shortstop prospect whose father played in the big leagues for parts of 11 seasons, giving fans some hope after years of futility.

-Machado got a standing ovation as he walked to the batter’s box for the first time with the Padres.
-The crowd booed when he took strike one, and the All-Star slugger struck out on three pitches.
-He struck out on a foul tip his next time up and then grounded into a double play.
+The two moves have energized a fan base that hasn’t seen the Padres finish with a winning season since 2010 or make the postseason since 2006.

+Fans chanted “Let’s Go Padres!” before the first pitch and again as Kirby Yates was retiring the side in the ninth for the save.

 Tatis became the youngest player with a multihit game on opening day since Milwaukee’s Robin Yount in 1975.